trytriplex/triplex/.changeset/quick-dolls-prove.md

 "@triplex/editor": patch
 ---

-Editor now flushes events back to the editor when the "ready-to-receive" event is called multiple times.
+Editor now flushes events back to the editor when the "ready" event is called multiple times.